MD-1-9/PDFMIND/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 ---